• Skip to primary navigation

 It is also a very good idea for any chicken breeders that are planning on selling chicks.
 First, it shows a commitment to potential buyers to have healthy birds.
 It is also necessary in order to ship chicks into many states.

-Additionally, if your flock is certified, you need to only purchase from other certified flocks unless you fully quarantine any new birds and then test after a period of time before integrating with your existing flock.
+Additionally, if your flock is certified, you need to only purchase from other certified flocks unless you fully quarantine new chickens and then test after a period of time before integrating with your existing flock.

 Need some help keeping your chickens health and care taken care of?
 Check out the Organized Chicken Keeper for an easy to follow system.